EPCCed/eidf-docs/docs/services/gpuservice/faq.md

 ### My job is rejected due to the following error: "The metadata label 'eidf/user' is missing or has an empty value set."

 Some projects with very large user numbers have additional policies implemented.
-The error "The metadata label 'eidf/user' is missing or has an empty value set." is for a policy that requires users in a project to have a metadata label with their VM or Project user name present.
+The error "The metadata label 'eidf/user' is missing or has an empty value set." is for a policy that requires users in a project to have a metadata label 'eidf/user' with their project VM username present.

 ```yaml
   metadata: